Kutchan Station: History

 The station was opened on 15 October 1904 by the private Hokkaido Railway as an intermediate station during a phase of expansion when its track from Hakodate to Neppu was extended to link up with stretches of track further north to provide through traffic from Hakodate to Otaru.
 After the Hokkaido Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909 the station became part of the Hakodate Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, control of the station passed to JR Hokkaido.

-The Iburi Line served Kutchan from Date's Monbetsu Station of the Muroran Line, but it was discontinued in 1986.
+The Iburi Line served Kutchan from Datemombetsu Station on the Muroran Line, but the line was abolished in 1986.
 A curve, where the track has now been lifted from, can still clearly be seen north of Kutchan Station from satellite imagery.